 - Check if the bowl is appropriate.
 Is the bowl large enough?
 Cats may linger to drink from bowls that are: too small, too wide, too deep or too shallow.
-It all depends on a cat, so there’s trial an error in front of you.
+It all depends on a cat, so there is a trial and error in front of you.
 Most cats accept a bowl that is wide enough, so their whiskers are not touching the edges, but not a lot wider.
 Depth of the water is an issue that has origins in the ancestry of your feline.
 In nature, if a cat is not able to see the bottom of the water body, he may feel threatened while drinking from there, because he can not see who’s hiding in there.

 - Get several water bowls.
 Cats love options.
 That is extra important in multicat households where territory wars are going on.
 One of your cats may frighten the other one to pass the hallway on its way to the bowl.
 It may not even be apparent, as cats usually try to avoid conflicts.
 Having an alternative will solve this problem.
 Also, older cats who have become less mobile or lazy may skip the bowl if it’s too far.
 If you have several in other locations, there’s always one in the vicinity.

 - Choose different water.
 Maybe it’s a problem with your tap water?
 Many cats dislike chlorine added to the tap water.
 Therefore buying a bottle or two (different brands) of drinking water may be worth a shot.
 Some cats may like sparkling water because of curiosity, but some may avoid it, though.
 We’d suggest starting with still water, and if he likes it, try the same brand sparkling one later on.